gvwilson/sensibleadventures/misc/bear-02.md

 blind staring eye, before it dropped away as well and she was up in the sky, up in *her* world, up where she belonged.

-*Good?* she mind-asked Cloak, pushing her hands as deep as they would go into him and scrunching them up.
+*Good?* she mind-asked Charger, pushing her hands as deep as they would go into him and scrunching them up.
 She mind-heard the cloud's purr of satisfaction as she scratched around the patch torn by the branch.